 We finally went back outside and walked back to the car, such as it was.
 In the US, there’s always a slight sense of danger when walking in a poor part of town.
 The mood of the residents isn’t always uplifting.
 A thick cloud of anger, sometimes rage, hangs in the air.

 During our little romp through Arriaga there was no sense of anger or danger at all.
 None.
 The people were easy-going and, outwardly at least, content.
 Deliriously happy?
 No. It was easy to see that every day was a struggle for most folks.
 Their eyes told that story.
-But, that didn’t alter either the dignified persistence required from the town’s citizens just to make it through today or the belief that tomorrow would be better.
+But, that didn’t alter either the dignified persistence required from the town’s citizens just to make it through today or the resolve to believe tomorrow would be better.